asmodeus812/nvim-fuzzymatch/README.md

   not stop until all entries have been processed.

-- **match_timer**: The time in milliseconds between processing match batches, the content stream is processed in batches of `match_step` entries, after each batch the matcher will wait for `match_timer` milliseconds before processing the next batch.
+- **match_timer**: The time in milliseconds between processing match batches, the content stream is processed in batches of `match_step` entries, after each batch the `matcher` will wait for `match_timer` milliseconds before processing the next batch.
 This is useful when dealing with large result sets to avoid blocking the UI for too long.

 - **match_step**: The number of entries to process in each matching step or batch, the content stream is processed in batches of size
   `match_step`.
+This should usually be value smaller than `stream_step`, or a value equal to `stream_step`.

 - **stream_type**: The type of the stream content.
 Can be either `lines` or `bytes`.
 If `lines`, the content is split on newlines.
 If
   `bytes`, the content is split on byte chunks, both types are restricted by the `stream_step` option, which processes the stream in chunks of